o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 The final `CMakeLists.txt` step is to register the module with CTest.
 For this, use helper function `ly_add_googletest()`

-To verify everything is set up correctly, run the [CMake configure command](/docs/user-guide/build/configure-and-build/) from the CMake CLI or CMake GUI.
+To verify everything is set up correctly, run the [CMake configure command](/docs/user-guide/build/configure-and-build/) from **CMake CLI** or **CMake GUI**.
 This will register everything you just added, and emit errors if anything was misconfigured.

 #### Step 3: Write new tests